Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Conclusion

 \subsection{Limitations}

 The quality of our method is determined by the quality of the trained CycleGAN.
 While recent work suggested approaches for dealing with non-convergence in GANs \cite{berthelot2017began,liu2017approximation}, there is currently no well-established measure of convergence, especially regarding perceptual quality of decision explanations.
 While in our experiments the model did not appear to behave chaotically, it was not analyzed whether this is a side-effect of the model structure, or was specific to our problem.
 As our model is based on GAN training, creating a decision explanation network requires a high amount of computational resources, which becomes more relevant with increasing input image sizes.
 Thus, our approach is applicable to the explanation of fully-trained networks, yet it may be less suitable for immediate visualization and rapid prototyping.
-Additionally, future work should investigate the applicability to further problems, including tasks other than binary classification.
-While we could show significant improvements over the analyzed SoA methods, the average raw questionnaire results for our method were between 1.04 and 1.92 on a scale from -4 to 4, indicating that there is still room for improvement.
-Compared to -1.52 to -0.85 for the second ranked method DeepTaylor, our method was able to cover some of this potential.
+Additionally, future work should investigate the applicability to further problems, including tasks other than binary classification. {Notably, our method seems less suited for highly heterogeneous datasets in which realistic domain transfers through a CycleGAN are rather difficult to implement, as was shown in the CIFAR-10 settings.
+Having large amounts of training data and well-performing classifiers, these setups are the main domains of existing approaches like the DeepTaylor algorithm (or subsequent work, such as Anchors or LORE), as was shown in previous work.
+Still our method was able to rank second in these scenarios, too.
+However, our work is specifically tailored to the application in the medical imaging domain, where the compared algorithms did not provide sufficiently intuitive decision explanations.
+We expect this to be the case due to the sensitivity of these algorithms to either small changes on the pixel-level, or a lack of realism for the local proxy models, as was already pointed out by Apicella, Kindermans and Guidotti \cite{kindermans2019reliability,apicella2020general,guidotti2018local}.} While we could show significant improvements over the analyzed SoA methods { for medical imaging data}, the average raw questionnaire results for our method {were in the range between 1.04 and 1.92 on the LIDC-IDRI dataset, and 1.33 and 1.72 for the BreastMNIST dataset} on a scale ranging from -4 to 4, indicating that there is still room for improvement.
+Compared to -1.52 to -0.85 { and .75 to .91 for the second ranked method DeepTaylor, respectively,} our method was able to cover some of this potential.
 However, it is desirable that future research can further improve on that.